Guardians vs. Tigers Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 37 hits with nine doubles, a triple, three home runs and 24 walks.
-He has driven in 18 runs with five stolen bases.
+- Ramirez has collected 38 hits with nine doubles, a triple, four home runs and 24 walks.
+He has driven in 19 runs with five stolen bases.

-- Ramirez hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is batting .351 with a double, eight walks and two RBI.
+- Ramirez hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 outings he is hitting .308 with a home run, five walks and three RBI.

 Ramírez Recent Games